JuliaML/MLLabelUtils.jl/docs/api/interface.rst

 .. function:: classify(yhat, encoding, [obsdim])

-   If `yhat` is a vector (i.e. a single observation), this function return the index of the element that has the largest value.
+   If `yhat` is a vector (i.e. a single observation), this function returns the index of the element that has the largest value.
    If `yhat` is a matrix, this function returns a vector of indices for each observation in `yhat`.